 While selecting a façade material, the architect/ designer and the procurement specialist should read the instructions from the manufacturer.
 Verify that the product is certified by the Green Building Authority and other related authorities or governing bodies, and is able to withstand fire and maintain the required level of humidity inside the building.

-facade materials used in Ford Head Quarter and Dornier museum
+Ford Head Quarter and Dornier Museum

 4. Rate/Price of the Product